dlsstanford/SpeakEasy/README.md

 > View live Application: https://speakeasy-706.herokuapp.com/

+- In order to utilize voice recognition features, ensure you are using a compatible web browser (Google Chrome) and allow microphone access on the inital Diary page.

+- The applicable voice commands are listed in a table at the bottom of each individual page.

 ## Getting Started

 1. After cloning the repo, `cd ./` into your project folder and run `npm install` in the command line to download the necessary dev dependencies